-Study patients engrafting with NiCord (n=8) Literature reports of unmanipulated CB transplantation Literature reports of BM and PB transplantation Neutrophil count recovery (median, days) 10.5 24-26 11-19 Platelet count recovery (median, days) 31.5 52-53 19-28 Hospitalization length (median, days) 23.5 (14 days post transplant) 1-year disease-free survival 73% 55-60% 60-70% 2-year disease-free survival 65% 45-55% 50-55%
+Study patients engrafting with NiCord (n=8) Literature reports of unmanipulated CB transplantation (1) Literature reports of BM and P transplantation (1) Neutrophil count recovery (median days) 10.5 24 - 26 11 - 19 Platelet count recovery (median days) 31.5 52 - 53 19-28 Hospitalization length post transplant (days) Median: 14 Range: 7 - 47 Median: 48 Range: 40 - 76 Median: 39 Range: 30 - 47 1-year disease-free survival 73% 55-60 % 60 - 70 % 2-year disease-free survival 65% 45 - 55 % 50 - 55 %

 Figure 4: NiCord substantially improves the time to hematopoietic recovery and survival of patients.
-This figure shows day count to Neutrophil count recovery and Platelet count recovery, hospitalization length and one and two year disease-free survival, in the 8 patients in the study in whom NiCord cells engrafted, in literature reports of unmanipulated cord blood transplantation and in literature reports of bone marrow and peripheral blood transplantation.
+This figure shows day count to neutrophil count recovery and platelet count recovery, hospitalization length, and one and two-year disease-free survival, in the 8 patients in the study in whom NiCord cells engrafted, in literature reports of unmanipulated cord blood transplantation and in literature reports of bone marrow and peripheral blood transplantation.

-According to Solh, M. et al. (Biology of Blood an Marrow Transplantation, 2011), a prolonged time to engraftment of neutrophils and platelets following HSC transplantation is associated with higher morbidity of the transplanted patients and a higher cost of the HSC transplantation procedure.
+(1) According to Solh, M. et al. (Biology of Blood an Marrow Transplantation, 2011), a prolonged time to engraftment of neutrophils and platelets following HSC transplantation is associated with higher morbidity of the transplanted patients and a higher cost of the HSC transplantation procedure.
 According to Eapan et al. (Lancet Oncol.
 2010 Jul;11(7):653-60.; Ponce DM et al. Biol Blood Marrow Transplant.
 2011 Sep;17(9):1316-26.; Brunstein CG et al. Blood.
 2010 Nov 25;116(22):4693-9), the typical time to engraftment of neutrophils following unrelated HSC transplantation from unmanipulated cord blood is 24-26 days, as compared to 11-19 days following unrelated HSC transplantation in adult patient population.
 Based on our study results, we believe that NiCord has the potential to overcome this limitation.